-Want to get a GED in Alaska?
+Want to get GED in Alaska?
 As one of three high school equivalency tests offered in Alaska, the GED exam provides an opportunity for Alaskans to demonstrate their academic skills and knowledge at a level equivalent to that of a high school graduate.

 Passing the GED exam opens doors to new possibilities, such as improved job prospects, the ability to pursue higher education, and a sense of personal accomplishment.